Jeremiah 51:36-37

 The Lord personally takes up the cause of His people and brings ruin upon the empire that oppressed them.

-36 Therefore Yahweh says: “Behold, I will plead your cause, and take vengeance for you.
-I will dry up her sea, and make her fountain dry.
+36 Therefore this is what the LORD says: “Behold, I will plead your case and take vengeance on your behalf; I will dry up her sea and make her springs run dry.

-37 Babylon will become heaps, a dwelling place for jackals, an astonishment, and a hissing, without inhabitant.
+37 Babylon will become a heap of rubble, a haunt for jackals, an object of horror and scorn, without inhabitant.

 The LORD personally takes up the cause of His people and brings ruin upon the empire that oppressed them.